nodejs/node/doc/api/crypto.markdown

-`algorithm` is dependent on OpenSSL, examples are `'aes192'`, etc.  On recent releases, `openssl list-cipher-algorithms` will display the available cipher algorithms.  `password` is used to derive key and IV, which must be a `'binary'` encoded string or a [buffer](buffer.html).
+`algorithm` is dependent on OpenSSL, examples are `'aes192'`, etc.  On recent releases, `openssl list-cipher-algorithms` will display the available cipher algorithms.  `password` is used to derive key and IV, which must be a `'binary'` encoded string or a [buffer][].

-It is a [stream](stream.html) that is both readable and writable.
+It is a [stream][] that is both readable and writable.
 The written data is used to compute the hash.
 Once the writable side of the stream is ended, use the `read()` method to get the enciphered contents.
 The legacy `update` and `final` methods are also supported.

 Note: `createCipher` derives keys with the OpenSSL function [EVP_BytesToKey][] with the digest algorithm set to MD5, one iteration, and no salt.
 The lack of